 Summary

-Tihany offers great activities for families as well.
-There’s way more to Lake Balaton than just swimming: a good boat ride, exploring the historical and geographical values of the area while hiking – these are all Tihany’s treasures.
+Tihany offers excellent activities for families as well.
+There’s way more to Lake Balaton than just swimming: a good boat ride and exploring the historical and geographical values of the area while hiking – these are all Tihany’s treasures.